 Dr. Jones has been working with Dr. Temple of the SBI core to complete an evolutionary analysis of the heterotrimeric G-protein.
 Their analysis has initially concentrated on the Galpha subunit.
 They have shown that the plant and fungal Galpha proteins are related to the ancestral Galpha prior to evolution of the 4 major classes and 16 subclasses found in animals.

-For more information on what services are available go to General Information.
+For more information on what services are available go to How We Work.

-To learn about available software packages go to Computational Tools.
+To learn about available software packages go to Resources.